Ethics and Integrity Policy

 f.
 Members of the Committee shall have the right to question both the documents and the presentations at the hearing, both during and after any presentations, in an order and manner determined solely by the Committee.

 g.
 Upon completion of the hearing, determined at the sole discretion of the Committee, the parties to the dispute will retire and the Committee shall determine an appropriate time for its decision, save that in no case may it be later than five (5) calendar days after the conclusion of the hearing.
-A written record of the hearing must be kept by the Committee for use by the Associate Dean or Dean in cases of appeal.
+A written record of the hearing must be kept by the Committee for use by the Executive Assistant Dean or Dean in cases of appeal.
 Proceedings are not permitted to be audio or video recorded.

 h.
 In any case, if an informal, mutually agreed upon resolution between all parties is concluded, the formal process shall cease immediately, save that the Committee must be informed of the resolution.